$L^p$ estimates for angular maximal functions associated with Stieltjes and Laplace transforms

 \begin{thm} Let $f\in L^p(\RR_+)$, $1<p<\infty$.
 Then \beq{LpS} \|\mS f\|_p\leq K_3\|f\|_p, \eeq where $K_3$ depends only on $p$ but not on $f$. \end{thm}

-Finally, the maximal theorem for the Laplace transform will be derived by means of Cauchy formula and using an estimate for the Laplace transform observed along rays in the right half-plane.
-We always assume the familiar relation $p^{-1}+p'^{-1}=1$ between the exponents of the spaces $L^p$ and $L^{p'}$.
+Next, a ``maximal angular theorem'' for the Laplace transform (mentioned in \cite[\S~4.3]{MS} as a hypothetical result) will be derived by means of the Cauchy formula and using an estimate for the Laplace transform along rays in the right half-plane.
+We always assume that the exponents $p$ and $p'$ are conjugate, i.e. $p^{-1}+p'^{-1}=1$.

 \begin{thm} Let $f\in L^p(\RR_+)$, $1\leq p\leq2$.
 Then \beq{LpL} \|\mL f\|_{p'}\leq K_4\|f\|_p, \eeq where $K_4$ depends only on $p$ but not on $f$. \end{thm}